fire and smoke coming out of roof of Charleston home

 Insurance assessors work for the insurance company, not for you.
 Their job is to evaluate the claim in accordance with the policy language and cost controls.
 This does not mean they are dishonest; it simply means their priorities differ from yours.

-When APR is brought in first, we help level the playing field.
-Our role is to assess the full scope of damage, identify what truly needs to be repaired or replaced, and help you determine whether the information you are being given is fair and accurate.
+Bringing APR in first helps level the playing field.
+We assess the full scope of damage, identify what truly needs repair or replacement, and help you determine whether the information you receive is fair and accurate.

 We guide homeowners on which questions to ask, which documentation is required, and which restoration steps should not be skipped.
 In emotionally stressful moments, that guidance can prevent rushed decisions that lead to long-term problems.